zsiki/GeoEasy/doc/reference_guide.rst

 Find point
 ..........

 Search for a point in the graphic window.
-The user cn input the point name in the displayed small window.
+The user can input the point name in the displayed small window.
 If the point name is found the graphics window is centered on that point.